VS

 Power, torque and acceleration are the classic benchmarks for car enthusiasts – and here, some clear differences start to show.

-When it comes to engine power, the BMW X3 has a somewhat edge – offering 398 HP compared to 340 HP.
+When it comes to engine power, the BMW X3 offers a bit more power – delivering 398 HP compared to 340 HP.
 That’s roughly 58 HP more horsepower.

-There’s also a difference in torque: Audi Q4 e-tron pulls hardly perceptible stronger with 679 Nm compared to 670 Nm.
-That’s about 9 Nm difference.
+There’s also a difference in torque: the Audi Q4 e-tron delivers only slightly more torque with 679 Nm compared to 670 Nm.
+That’s about 9 Nm more.

 Q4 e-tron